amillard/tax_myPHAGE/README.md

 ----------

 Workflow to assign Taxonomy to a bacteriophage at the genus and species level.Briefly, the workflow will identify the most similar genomes in the set of currently classified ICTV genomes that are present in the VMR.
 Read about the VMR [here](https://ictv.global/vmr).
-It will compare the query genome against these genomes and run [VIRIDIC](https://doi.org/10.3390/v12111268) on the closest relatives.
-Interpret the output of VIRIDIC to determine if the phage falls within a current genus and or species.
+It will compare the query genome against these genomes and run a [VIRIDIC](https://doi.org/10.3390/v12111268)-like analysis on the closest relatives.
+Interpret the output of VIRIDIC-like analysis to determine if the phage falls within a current genus and or species.